dovetail-genomics/capture/docs/source/library_qc.rst

    mosdepth -t 16 -b h_probes_v1.0.bed -x NSC_rep1_probes -n NSC_rep1.PT.bam

-This command will yield multiple output files, specifically, two files that will be useful for QC-ing your libraries are a bed file with mean coverage in each region from the bed file (e.g. NSC_rep1_probes.regions.bed.gz) and a summary output file (e.g. NSC_rep1_probes.mosdepth.summary.txt).
-The summary file inform us on the mean coverage of the total genome (second to last row) and mean coverage of the total_region (targeted region of interest - the last row in the summary).
+This command will yield multiple output files.
+Specifically, two files useful for QC-ing your libraries are: **a)** a bed file detailing the mean coverage per region (region being probe location, based on the input bed file), e.g. NSC_rep1_probes.regions.bed.gz and **b)** a summary output file, e.g. NSC_rep1_probes.mosdepth.summary.txt.
+The summary file provides information on the mean coverage of the total genome (second to last row) and mean coverage of the total_region (targeted region of interest - the last row in the summary).
 To print the header and two last summarizing rows, follow this example:

 .. code-block:: console